 - Configure the SMTP settings:

 - Enable the configuration.
-If disabled, Intigua 3.7 will not send any emails of any kind.
+If disabled, JetPatch will not send any emails of any kind.

-- Domain Name: The domain part of the address from which to send emails (see below).
+- Domain Name: Enter the domain name from which to send emails.

 - SMTP Port: Usually 25 or 587.